Skip to main content

 Growth Report · Cranbourne, VIC

-The Problem: Cranbourne Was Built for 30,000 — Not 68,000
+The Problem: Cranbourne Was Built for a Small Town, Not a Boomtown

 Cranbourne was a quiet market town at the edge of Melbourne's south-east.
-The Tuesday market, the racecourse, the bowling club — it had the rhythm of a country town.
+The Tuesday market, the racecourse, the bowling club - it had the rhythm of a country town.
 Then the developers arrived.
-Cranbourne East, Cranbourne West, Cranbourne North — new estates radiating in every direction, each pumping out hundreds of homes per year.
-In a single decade, the population nearly doubled.
+Cranbourne East, Cranbourne West, Cranbourne North - new estates radiating in every direction, each pumping out hundreds of homes per year.
+In a single decade, the population surged.

 The challenge is compounded by Cranbourne's exceptional cultural diversity.
 New estate residents come from dozens of language backgrounds - Mandarin, Hindi, Sinhalese, Vietnamese, Punjabi, Arabic.
 These residents often prefer phone calls over online booking and may struggle with English-only automated systems.
 Businesses that can't communicate across language barriers are losing a significant portion of their potential customer base.